heartcombo/devise/README.md

 https://github.com/plataformatec/devise/wiki/I18n

 Caution: Devise Controllers inherit from ApplicationController.
-If your app uses multiple locales, you should be sure to set I18n.locale in ApplicationController
+If your app uses multiple locales, you should be sure to set I18n.locale in ApplicationController.

 ### Test helpers